-- · Press releases issued - · Press releases picked-up and reported in the media - · Contact by the media related to press releases and otherwise - · Visits to the Foundation website - · Program related emails received - · Traffic on each of the social media sites
+- · Press releases issued

+- · Press releases picked-up and reported in the media

+- · Contact by the media related to press releases and otherwise

+- · Visits to the Foundation website

+- · Program related emails received

+- · Traffic on each of the social media sites

+- · NEW Newsletter subscriptions

-9.0 Closing Remarks
+8.0 Closing Remarks

-This communications plan represents an overview of the annual communications process adopted by the Foundation during its first thirteen years of operation.
+This communications plan represents an overview of the annual communications process adopted by the Foundation during its first fifteen years of operation.
 It addresses the key elements to reach identified target audiences and to assure accountability to the Federal government, and to key stakeholders who wish to see positive results from the funded projects.